5th Legions' Infantry Regiment: Second Polish Republic

-On March 22, 1939, regimental officers, who were taking part in winter exercises near Vilnius, were recalled back to the city by General Wincenty Kowalski, commandant of the 1st Legions Infantry Division.
+On March 22, 1939, regimental officers, who were taking part in winter exercises near Vilnius, were recalled to the city by General Wincenty Kowalski, commandant of the 1st Legions Infantry Division.
 Partial mobilization of the Polish Army was announced to them.
 In early August, eighteen regimental gunners took part in top secret testing of the Wz.
 35 anti-tank rifle.
 Summer exercises were cancelled, and a number of reservists were called into service.

 On August 15, the Armed Forces Day, after a field service on Marshal Pilsudski Square in Vilnius, a military parade took place, with President Ignacy Mościcki present.
 On August 24, alarm mobilization was announced by Colonel Kazimierz Babinski, the regiment's commander.
 The regiment completed the mobilization on August 26, and on the next day's evening, it marched in silence before Pilsudski's tomb at Rasos Cemetery.
 Soon afterwards, the regiment was loaded on a train, and in the night of August 27/28, it left towards Grodno.
 Together with whole 1st Legions Infantry Division, the concentration area was located between the Bug and the Narew, in Puszcza Biała's forests.